Add a field to a table

 For more information about designing a database and choosing fields, see the article Database design basics.

-Add a field automatically by entering data
+Add a new field

 Open the table in Datasheet view.